mezeru/GRE-Flash-Card-Practice/README.md

 ### Features :
 - 300 High Frequency Words Flash Cards
-- Marking / Unmarking (Mark a word you have difficulty remembering / Unmarks once you are famaliar witht he word)
+- Marking / Unmarking (Mark a word you have difficulty remembering / Unmarks once you are famaliar with the word)
 - Review (Words Marked will occur more frequently to help you get acquainted with them)

 <br>